 The roast for a drip coffee depends on who is preparing the coffee.
 There are light roasts, medium roasts, and dark roasts, each with a unique blend of flavors and acidities.

 Roasts and grind will depend significantly on the method of brewing your cup of coffee.
 An extra coarse grind is perfect for a cold brew but will feel watery with a sub-three-minute pour-over.

 Learn more about the differences between espresso beans vs coffee beans.

 2. Brew Method: Espresso vs Coffee

 First and foremost, espresso is a method of brewing coffee.
 The standard coffee maker won’t produce espresso by putting in the right beans.
-Plus, your coffee will lack flavor, body, and volume should you try to brew it in an espresso machine.
+Plus, your regular ground coffee will lack flavor, body, and volume should you try to brew it in an espresso machine.

 Pulling a Shot of Espresso